Bawdeswell: Mosquito crash of 1944

-Places of Interest
+Places of interest

 Bawdeswell Hall is a Dutch gabled building dating from 1683.
 Originally built by a Henry Eglinton it is now owned by the Gurney family.
 Gurney's Bank was based in Norwich and connected through marriage to Barclays Bank of London with which it merged along with Backhouse's Bank of Darlington and several other Provincial banks in 1896 to form what is now Barclays Bank.
 Elizabeth Fry, the famous prison reformer, was born a Gurney, and the portrait from which the image previously on the reverse of the £5 note was taken hangs on the main staircase in the hall.

 Chaucer House is reputed to be the oldest surviving building in the village.
-It was quite badly damaged in the plane crash which destroyed the Church in 1944.
+It was badly damaged in the plane crash which destroyed the church in 1944.

 Bawdeswell Workhouse was erected in about 1781 as a workhouse for the Bawdeswell Gilbert Union, serving the parishes of Bawdeswell, Billingford, Bintree, Bylaugh, Foxley, Lyng, and Sparham.
 The building was no longer required when the new Gressenhall workhouse was built in 1835 to serve all the parishes in the new Mitford and Launditch Union.
 The building was then used as a school.
 It later became a bakery and shop with a blacksmiths shop in outbuildings and an early petrol pump outside, a pub and a private dwelling.

 Bawdeswell Village Hall was moved from the centre of the village on the site of what is now five houses at Old Woods Green to the recreation ground north of the village in the early 1990s.
 A modern steel and timber structure was designed but was only one third completed with available funding and the actual hall was not built.
-It had a high pitched roof and the original plan was for there to be a badminton court in the main hall.
+It had a high-pitched roof and the original plan was for there to be a badminton court in the main hall.
 Despite these adversities, the hall had reasonable facilities and was well used, but its size restricted it to one activity at a time.
 A new larger hall was initially planned through Project Bawdeswell but this was taken over by the Village Hall Committee.
-A new community hall with a larger hall and two further activity rooms, improved toilet, kitchen and storage facilities and an outside patio area, has been built with help from the Big Lottery Fund.
+A new community hall with a larger hall and two further activity rooms, improved toilet, kitchen and storage facilities and an outside patio area, was built with help from the Big Lottery Fund.

-Bawdeswell Recreation Grounds includes a football pitch, a basketball/short tennis court and a play area which was rebuilt in 2010.

-Bawdeswell Heath is all that remains of a huge area of common land following the inclosure acts in the late 18th and early to mid 19th centuries.
+Bawdeswell Heath is all that remains of a huge area of common land following the inclosure acts in the late 18th and early to mid-19th centuries.
 There are 37 acre in total that can be accessed from Dereham Road with parking available about 1/2-mile Southwest of the A1067 or by foot from 'The Layby' in Billingford Road about 1/3-mile West of the A1067.
 The Heath is administered by a board of trustees except for 2 acre administered by the Parish Council as trustees.